There are several thousand tomato varieties, each with its own shape, color, size and taste. Let’s take a look at 5 of them, and how best to use them…

 Pineapple tomato, an American breed great for drying

-Although the taste is delicate and light, pineapple tomatoes are cursed with a texture that is much more dense than other varieties.
-It’s better-tasting when sliced and dried.
+Although the taste is delicate and light, pineapple tomatoes are unique in their texture: it is much more dense than other varieties.
+It’s best-tasting sliced and dried.

 Note also the Black Krim tomato which many appreciate for its beautiful dark color and unique taste, especially in salads.